Denmark14/lumi-calc/README.md

 ticket, or roll back the commit if you know how.
 All building is run automatically and github pages will be updated after four minutes on average.

+You do not need to update all of them, singular file changes will work just fine.

+To acquire the jsons, unpack the following from your romfs dump using Aldo's [Repacker Tool](https://github.com/Ai0796/BDSP-Repacker):
+- `masterdatas` from `Dpr`, contains `TrainerTable.json`, which are your trainer sets.
+- `english` from `Message`, contains the names of all your abilities, types, trainer names and so on.
+- `common_msbt` from `Message`, contains the names and form names of Pokemon.
+- `personal_masterdatas` from `Pml`, contains the species data, move data and learnsets of all Pokemon.

 ## Romhack Relevant Changes

 This will function for any BDSP romhack.
 Simply update the files in `input` and either adapt your documentation to the